Events module - How it works

 - Full Details - Use the WYSIWYG editor to add full details for the event (visible on the event's page, which appears after visitors click on the event's name).

-- Link - Instead of adding full details, you can choose to direct your visitors to a specific URL upon clicking on the event's name.
+- Link - Instead of adding full details, you can choose to direct your visitors to a specific internal or external URL, or a document hosted in your File Manager, upon clicking on the event's name.

 Advanced event settings